 Full AP Platform or Extraction Tool: What Layer Do You Need?

-The tools in this space fall into two fundamentally different layers, and picking the wrong one means you are either overpaying for features you do not use or bolting together a solution that creates more work than it eliminates.
+Most BILL alternatives lists treat every option as a direct substitute, but not every business leaving Bill.com needs another full AP platform.
+The tools split into two layers, and choosing the wrong one means either overpaying for unused workflow features or assembling a solution that creates more work than it removes.

 The question is not which alternative has the longest feature list.
 It is which layer matches the workflow you actually run.